dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.7.0 =
+- Add: Cold storage section, allowing easy addition and withdrawal of funds to and from external wallets.
+- Improve: Uninstalling and re-installing the plugin now fixes the SQL table schemas if they are missing or damaged.

 = 2.6.3 =
 - Add: When coin adapters report a new status for an existing transaction, the plugin can now update the status of the transaction.